Frequently Asked Questions (FAQ)

 That’s up to your own preference.
-Harvey’s map has the entire route in one map, there are two options: Harvey’s Connemara map at 1:30,000 and since 2020 EastWest Mapping offer a Connemara map at 1:25,000 scale which offers considerable detail.
+To cover the entire route in one map, there are two options: Harvey’s Connemara map at 1:30,000 and since 2020 EastWest Mapping offer a Connemara map at 1:25,000 scale which offers considerable detail.
 There will be a limited number of EastWest Maps available for sale at Pre-Registration on Friday Evening in Keane's.
 Many people also use the Ordinance Survey (OS) Ireland maps, which are available in 1:50,000 scale, but you will requires more than one map to cover the full route.
 The important thing is to aim for the grid references of the checkpoints, and not the names associated with them (which differ on the different maps).

 8Can I use a GPS instead of a map?